ericakitano/Prediction-of-Product-Sales/README.md

 ### Recommendations:

-Based on the above explanation, `Decision Tree Model` or  `Random Forest Model` is recommended.
+Based on the evaluation, `Decision Tree Model` or  `Random Forest Model` is recommended.

 ### Limitations & Next Steps